bonfire-networks/needle/README.md

 ## Elixir-based logic

-The practical result of pointers is that it pushes a certain amount of validation and consistency logic back into elixir land.
+The practical result of needle is that it pushes a certain amount of validation and consistency logic back into elixir land.
 It is therefore your elixir code's responsibility to ensure that data is inserted into the appropriate mixin tables when inserting a pointable